-Rapid Rehab: Smart insole to correct walking abnormalitiesNovember 9th, 2012 in Medical research /
+Rapid Rehab: Smart insole to correct walking abnormalitiesNovember 9, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Move over Nike Plus.
 University of Utah (the U) professor Stacy Bamberg, of the Department of Mechanical Engineering, is developing a shoe insole that can gather comparable data to Nike's popular line of high-tech sneakers and does more than track laps and airtime.
 The new insole, which Bamberg calls the Rapid Rehab system, will eventually help correct walking problems for people with artificial legs, hip replacements and broken legs.

 Bamberg is developing the new smart insole through her startup company Veristride.
 She is currently on sabbatical to develop the product, and the company recently received a $150,000 Small Business Innovation Research grant and a $40,000 Technology Commercialization and Innovation grant from the Utah Governor's Office of Economic Development.

 "I started this research when I was a doctoral student 10 years ago, and it's exciting to see everything finally coming together," says Bamberg, who holds undergraduate and graduate degrees in engineering from MIT.
 "In the last few years, we have published several papers on this technology.
 We are now working hard to get our product to people who need it the most."

 The real-time Rapid Rehab system uses a custom gel insole with force sensors, accelerometers and gyroscopes to detect a person's gait, or walking pattern.
 The immediate use for this technology is for amputees who would like to reduce how much they limp when using prosthetic legs.
 The Rapid Rehab system monitors footsteps and provides continuous feedback during every step.